Seneca-ICTOER/SPO600/docs/B-Labs/lab2.md

 ### Setup

-1. Open the 6502 Emulator (ADD LINK) at http://6502.cdot.systems in another tab or window, keeping this lab open.
+1. Open the [6502 Emulator](/G-6502/6502-emulator.md) at http://6502.cdot.systems in another tab or window, keeping this lab open.

 **Save Your Work:** The emulator **does not** save your work automatically.
 Remember to periodically save it to a file (copy-and-paste the code or use the `Save` button to create local files).
 Recommendation: save your files to a directory, and use [git](https://git-scm.com/) to manage that directory.